dwiddo/average-minimum-distance/README.md

 The typical representation of a crystal as a motif and unit cell is ambiguous, because many choices of cell and motif define the same crystal.
 This package implements crystal descriptors designed to be *isometry invariants*, meaning they are always same for any two crystals which are geometrically equivalent, independent of the unit cell and motif.
 The descriptors can be compared to give a distance which is 0 for identical crystals, and close to 0 for similar crystals (a *continuous metric*).

 The *pointwise distance distribution* (PDD) is a descriptor that records the environment of each atom in the unit cell by listing distances to neighbouring atoms.
 Two PDDs are compared using an optimal matching algorithm ([Earth Mover's distance](https://en.wikipedia.org/wiki/Earth_mover%27s_distance)).
-Taking the average of a PDD gives a vector called the *average minimum distance* (AMD), which is significantly faster to compare but can still identify crystals with similar geometry.
-Both AMD and PDD take a parameter k, the number of neighbouring atoms considered for each atom in the unit cell.
+Taking the average of a PDD gives a vector called the *average minimum distance* (AMD), which are simpler and faster to compare (by several orders of magnitude) but can still identify crystals with similar geometry.
+Both have a parameter k, the number of neighbouring atoms considered for each atom in the unit cell.

 ## Getting started